 Looking for the ultimate summer escape?
-Indulge your inner time-traveller and whisk yourself back to another place and time with these seven new releases.
+Indulge your inner time traveller and whisk yourself back to another place and time with these seven great reads.

 7 DAYS IN MAY (Harper Collins) by Kim Izzo

 It was less than a year after the First World War broke out in Europe that a German U-boat torpedoed and sank the famed British passenger liner RMS Lusitania while it was en route from New York to Liverpool.
 More than 1,100 passengers perished, including 120 Americans, an act that was pivotal in turning public opinion against Germany.
 In Kim Izzo’s utterly unputdownable new novel, Seven Days in May, she traces her own great-grandfather’s journey and struggle for survival aboard the Lusy’s final voyage in 1915.